isc-projects/bind9/README.md

 or, if you have Xcode already installed, you can run `xcode-select --install`.
 (Note that an Apple ID may be required to access the download page.)

+#### <a name="dependencies"> Dependencies

+To build BIND you need to following packages installed:

+    libuv
+    pkg-config / pkgconfig / pkgconf

+To build BIND from the git repository you will need the following tools
+installed:

+    autoconf (includes autoreconf)
+    automake
+    libtool
+    libltdl-dev (Debian) / libtool-ltdl-dev (Fedora/CentOS) / libltdl (FreeBSD)

 #### <a name="opts"/> Compile-time options